chieaid24/break-timer/README.md

 # Productivity Timer

 Productivity Timer is a fixed 20-minute reminder for Windows 10 and Windows 11.
-It runs in the system tray, sends `Water, breathe, flat, posture`, and starts automatically at sign-in.
+It runs in the system tray and starts automatically at sign-in.

 This app does not support macOS or Linux, and it has no interval or message settings.